 This amazing half shekel coin keychain is an adaptation of the artifact discovered at the Temple Mount Sifting Operation at Emek Tzurim on the Mount of Olives and dates to the years 66/67 CE.
-It is adorned with one side of the ancient half shekel coin which was given as an annual gift by every Jewish male to the Temple and was used in circulation during the Jewish Great Revolt against Rome.
+It is adorned with one side of the ancient half shekel coin, which was given as an annual gift by every Jewish male in the Temple and was used in circulation during the Jewish Great Revolt against Rome.
 On this side of the coin one can see three pomegranates and in ancient Hebrew script the words “Holy Jerusalem.”
 (On the other side of the coin the words “Half Shekel” are inscribed and a chalice with the Hebrew letter “Aleph” above it marks the first year of the rebellion.)

 About the Brand The City of David collection is a unique and exquisite line of artwork based on the actual discoveries made in the City of David’s famous archaeological excavations, which are uncovering the history and culture of Jerusalem dating back thousands of years.
-Each piece comes with its own story of the archaeological find that inspired the design, and which enables you to connect the rich past of ancient Jerusalem with the present day beauty of these original works of art.
+Each piece comes with its own story of the archaeological find that inspired the design, which enables you to connect the rich past of ancient Jerusalem with the present day beauty of these original works of art.